A simple, flexible method for timing cross-calibration of space missions: Processing

 where $t_0$ is a reference TOA.

-The single pulses of pulsars are typically too faint to be detected directly, and they have highly variable shapes, so the data are \textit{folded} at the pulsar's spin period to produce an average pulse profile which is instead quite stable and constitutes a recognizable ``fingerprint'' for a given pulsar.
+The single pulses of pulsars are typically too faint to be detected directly, and, especially in the radio band, they can have highly variable shapes, so the data are \textit{folded} at the pulsar's spin period to produce an average pulse profile which is instead quite stable and constitutes a recognizable ``fingerprint'' for a given pulsar.
 Folding is done by ``cutting'' the time series in identical segments whose length is the pulsar's spin period.
 The segments are then averaged together, and if the segments are of exactly the right length, the signal-to-noise ratio of the resulting profile is maximized.
 When the time series is constituted by photons, folding is done by doing a histogram of the phase of the photon, basically the fraction of the pulsar's spin period that has elapsed since the last pulse.

-A new TOA is usually defined as the time of arrival of the peak of the folded pulse profile, and that gives phase 0.
-The maximum can be determined precisely by modeling the pulse profile with a series of Gaussian or equivalent curves.
-When calculating TOAs from a given instrument, if the pulse profile does not evolve with time, the procedure is generally done by calculating a cross-correlation with a template profile and/or using the FFTFIT algorithm that is a chi-square fit of the normalized template to the folded profile in the frequency domain \citep{taylorPulsarTimingRelativistic1992}.
+A new TOA is usually defined as the time of arrival of the peak (or another fiducial point) of the folded pulse profile, and that gives phase 0.
+The maximum can be determined precisely by modeling the pulse profile with a series of Gaussian components or equivalent curves.
+When calculating TOAs from a given instrument, if the pulse profile does not evolve with time, the procedure is generally done by calculating a cross-correlation with a template profile and/or using the FFTFIT algorithm that is a chi-square fit of a linear phase gradient between the Fourier representations of a template and the folded profile \citep{taylorPulsarTimingRelativistic1992}.
 The template is usually a model of a high signal-to-noise profile of the same pulsar.
+In high-energy astronomy, alternative likelihood-based approaches are sometimes used \citep[e.g.]{livingstoneXRAYRADIOTIMING2009,rayPreciseGrayTiming2011,clarkPSRJ1906+0722Elusive2015,niederDetectionTimingGammaRay2019}.
+In this paper, we use a method based on maximum-likelihood fitting of pulse profiles (avoiding the \textit{a priori} definition of a template), see Section~\ref{sec:toa}.